401-project-SGON/Code-Academy-Style-App/README.md

 ```

 ### Read / GetOne :-
-In this route we take an id as parameter route then we will return a single object record from the database.
+In this route we take an id as parameter, then we will return a single object record from the database.

 ```javascript
 function getOne(req,res,next){